equinor/fmu-config/docs/usage.rst

   - ``rms``: For RMS related settings
   - ``eclipse``: For Eclipse related settings

-* Notice the difference beteen small letters and upprcase letters
+* Notice the difference beteen small letters and uppercase letters
   - The small letters are YAML keyword
   - Uppercase letters are "client" keywords or variables

 * The dates format shall be `ISO 8601`_ complient, on the form ``YYYY-MM-DD``.
-  For file naming and IPL that date will be usually be compressed to the ``YYYYMMDD`` form, which is still in accordance to the ISO standard.
+  For file naming and IPL that date will be usually be compressed to the ``YYYYMMDD`` form, which is still in accordance with the ISO standard.

-* Uncertainties are placed within numbers as this examples show:
+* Uncertainties are placed within numbers as these examples show:
   ``1.0 ~ <KH_MULT_MTR>`` or ``1.0~<KH_MULT_MTR>``.
 Notice that

   - First entry is the number that shall be used when running tests outside ERT, i.e. the *work* mode.
-  - A tilde ``~`` is used to seperate this number with an uncertainty identifier, which will be on the form ``<XXX>``, also called the *template* mode.
+  - A tilde ``~`` is used to separate this number with an uncertainty identifier, which will be on the form ``<XXX>``, also called the *template* mode.
-  - The files generated from this global master config, will either have the *work* form (e.g. 1.0 in this example) or the templated form (<KH_MULT_MTR> in this example).
+  - The files generated from this global master config, will either have the *work* form (e.g. 1.0 in this example) or the templated form (``<KH_MULT_MTR>`` in this example).
 The alternate form may be present as a comment.

 RMS related settings
 --------------------